Ever fantasised about being called a Lord or a Lady? Well, you could turn this particular dream into a reality by buying a title in the UK.

 Now that we’ve established what a deed poll is, here’s how it can help you get the title you want.
 You could simply change your first name to Lord or Lady and then follow up with your first name.
 So your name would be changed to Lord John Smith, with Lord being your first name.

-Changing your name by deed poll is undoubtedly the cheapest way of getting your hands on a title, and it’s also a fairly straightforward process.
+Changing your name with the UK Deed Poll Office is undoubtedly the cheapest way of getting your hands on a title, and it’s also a fairly straightforward process.